-Welcome to The Dinner Party Download – a fast and funny hour of culture, food and conversation designed to help you “win” your weekend dinner parties.
-In every episode you’ll learn a joke… bone up on an odd bit of history and then wash it down with a themed cocktail recipe… meet an artist of note (say, Spike Lee or Willie Nelson)… have your burning etiquette questions answered by the likes of Dick Cavett or Henry Rollins… savor an emerging food trend… and hear your new favorite song.
+Welcome to The Dinner Party Download, a fast and funny hour of culture, food and conversation: “public radio’s arts & leisure section.”
+In every episode you’ll learn a joke… bone up on an odd bit of history and then wash it down with a themed cocktail recipe… meet artists of note (for instance Willie Nelson, Venus Williams and Steve Martin)… have your burning etiquette questions answered by the likes of Dick Cavett or Henry Rollins… savor an emerging food trend… and hear your new favorite song.
 Plus, unconventional wisdom from hosts Rico Gagliano and Brendan Francis Newnam.

 Where to Find Us

 Your Hosts and Party Planners

 JACKSON MUSKER wears many party hats.
 He calligraphs and hand-delivers invitations to our Guests of Honor.
 He folds napkins into endangered species for our Main Courses (to raise awareness).
 And he serves as the test subject for every cocktail, which is an issue on Deadline Friday.
 Jackson landed his associate producer position after reporting/producing stories for L.A.’s beloved arts & culture show Off-Ramp.
 Prior to his radio gigs, he studied English at Duke University, and double-minored in History and North Carolina-style BBQ.
 Jackson enjoys writing fiction, teaching kids, critiquing movies, butchering other languages, and bemoaning the Dodgers’ annual collapse.
 He has contributed to NPR’s Morning Edition, The California Report, the San Francisco Bay Citizen, and Cyberfrequencies.com.